TrnsltLife/JiMEditor/Procedural/README.md

  - Implement StoryLocation specific random encounters (monters and other interactions) to fill in the world
  - Multi-part StoryPoints especially in the decisive StoryPoints (e.g. antagonist is not defeated at one go, "cheat death" etc. )
  - Improve interaction with boardgame-elements (e.g. things not directly visible in the App, NEED TO KEEP Collections in mind with this!)
- - Implement side quests (possibly using StoryBranchInteractions? e.g. FindWeaknessInTarget results in different branch and easier fight)
+ - Implement side quests (possibly using StoryBranchInteractions? e.g. FindWeaknessInAntagonist results in different branch and easier fight)
  - Implement more StoryTemplates (with help of others?)
  - Take Scenario difficulty level in to account somehow
  - Make starting level adjustable (Lore + XP, affects tiers of items etc. need to be selectable from few options?)
  - Add rewards (XP, Lore, Threat reward) both in middle of scenario and in the end

 - Far in the future
  - Split generator logic to also be part of the Companion App (Requires porting Common, Models and Procedural to .Net Standard)
  - Campaign generation with meaningful connection and progress between Scenarios
  - BattleMap Scenarios